varunbaisane/product-sales/README.md

 # Product Sales Management Tool (PSMT)

 ## Description
-PSMT is a Database Management System Tool created for Managing data for the Sales of the Product for ease in the analysis and management of the data.
+PSMT is a Database Management System Tool created for ease in the analysis and management of the data for the Sales of the Product.

 ## Features
 - PSMT has bunch of features of easily analysing the data for Sales of the Product for different times of the year.